tilt-dev/tilt.build/blog/_posts/2019-12-20-kubecon-faq.md

 We had a blast at KubeCon NA 2019---a big shout-out to everyone who stopped by our booth to say hi, watch a demo, or play with Duplos for a bit.
-We were blown away by the excitement about Tilt, and you all asked some great questions, so before Team Tilt goes into hibernation for the rest of December, we wanted to answer the most frequent questions we got a KubeCon
+We were blown away by the excitement about Tilt, and you all asked some great questions, so before Team Tilt goes into hibernation for the rest of December, we wanted to answer the most frequent questions we got at KubeCon.

 ### Q: How much does Tilt cost?
 Tilt is free and open-source, and it’s going to stay that way.
 We’re currently funded by some